Managing Android Devices: Workspace ONE Operational Tutorial

 Getting Started with Android Enterprise

 Android Enterprise is a solution set from Google that provides a standardized framework to help manage Android devices in the workplace.
 It was first introduced with Android 5.0.
-Workspace ONE UEM integrates with Android Enterprise APIs to provide IT administrators with the tools they need to manage their Android device fleet.
+Workspace ONE UEM integrates with Android Enterprise APIs to enable Custom DPC configuration to provide IT administrators with the tools they need to manage their Android device fleet.

 Personally Owned (Work Profile or BYOD)